-Our communications and engagement activities support the ambitions/aims/align with a number of strategies already in place across Hull that are summarised here:
+Our communications and engagement activities support a number of strategies already in place across Hull that are summarised here:

 Our vision is Creating a Healthier Hull.
 We strongly believe that this can only be achieved by working together with our staff and clinicians, our statutory partners, our stakeholders and with our patients and the public.